Azure/azure-powershell/src/DesktopVirtualization/docs/New-AzWvdApplication.md

 ApplicationGroupName/ApplicationName Microsoft.DesktopVirtualization/applicationgroups/applications
 ```

-This command creates a Windows Virtual Desktop Application in an applicaton Group.
+This command creates a Windows Virtual Desktop Application in an application Group.

 ## PARAMETERS